 - Phone or online meeting surveys

-CSAT benchmarks by company size:
+CSAT benchmarks by company size

-For example, if you are a small B2B company you can take advantage of offering hyper-personalized support, and also be very personal when it comes to collecting feedback.
-If you are a large enterprise on the other hand, personalization may not be an option but you have the advantage of being able to run more tests and allocate higher budgets when it comes to understanding customer pain points.
+For example, if you are a small B2B company, you can take advantage of offering hyper-personalized support, and also be very personal when it comes to collecting feedback.
+If you are a large enterprise corporation, on the other hand, personalization may not be an option, but you have the advantage of being able to run more tests and allocate higher budgets when it comes to understanding customer pain points.

 While industry benchmarks are helpful to have a general idea of how your company is doing, the most important thing is to look at qualitative data and understand customer pain points.
 The score alone does not drive actionable business insights and you should always look at the actions that impact the score and what you should be doing differently in the future.